scorpp/smart-xxkb/README.md

 Per-window-tab keyboard layout manager

 ## Problem Statement
-On modern PC desktop there are multiple modality levels: virtual desktops, windows, tabs, etc.
+Modern PC desktops often involve multiple levels of modality: virtual desktops, windows, tabs, and more.

-It's also quite common to communicate with diff people around the globe, use diff languages.
+It's also common to communicate with people from around the world, using different languages.

-And all that in the same time!
+And often, all of this happens simultaneously!

-Usual keyboard layout managers only remember layout per app or per window at best.
+Most keyboard layout managers only remember the layout per application or, at best, per window.

-Imaging taking part in several conversations in slack, all using it's own language.
-Or editing a work email (in English) and chatting with your team in their native languae (say, Ukrainian) in same browser window.
+Imagine participating in several conversations on Slack, each in a different language.
+Or writing a work email in English while chatting with your team in their native language (e.g., Ukrainian) in the same browser window.

-## Working principle
+## Working Principle
-**smart-xxkb** tracks changes to keyboard layouts and window titles and associates the two.
+**smart-xxkb** tracks changes to keyboard layouts and window titles, associating the two.

-Once you switch keyboard layout it's associated with your current window AND it's title (e.g. tab).
+When you switch keyboard layouts, it remembers the layout for your current window and its title (e.g., a browser tab).

-If window title changes and there's a known layout associated with that title the keyboard layout is automatically switched to the remembered one.
+If the window title changes and a layout is already associated with that title, the keyboard layout is automatically switched to the remembered one.

 ## Limitations
-- Unfortunately, not all apps expose their inner context to window title.
-In such cases you will get a regular per-window layout experience.
+- Unfortunately, not all applications expose their internal context in the window title.
+In such cases, you will experience a standard per-window layout behavior.